arun-kr-reddy/notes/notes/operating_system.md

 2. **character devices:** produce/consume stream of bytes (keyboard)

 **OS read/write to registers:**
-1. **explicit I/O instructions:** privileged instruction used by OS to read & write to specific registers on device, example - on x86 `in` & `out`
+1. **explicit I/O instructions:** privileged instruction used by OS to read & write to specific registers on device, example: on x86 `in` & `out`
 2. **memory mapped I/O:** device makes registers appear like memory locations, OS simply reads/writes from memory (part of address space reserved for I/O devices), memory hardware routes accesses to these special memoru addresses to devices

 **example: simple execution of I/O requests:** polling status to see if device ready wastes CPU cycles, CPU explicitly copies data to/from device (programmed I/O)